CelliesProjects/eStreamPlayer32/README.md

 5. Change the first line in `index_htm.h` to: `const uint8_t index_htm[] = {`
 <br>and change the last line to: `const unsigned int index_htm_len = xxxxxx;`
 where you leave the number xxxxxx unchanged.
+6. Select `ESP32 Dev Module` as board.
+This board has additional partition schemes which we need in the next step.
-6. Set `Tools->Partition Scheme` to `No OTA(2MB APP/2MB FATFS)` otherwise the app won't fit in flash memory.
+7. Set `Tools->Partition Scheme` to `No OTA(2MB APP/2MB FATFS)` otherwise the app won't fit in flash memory.
-7. Flash the sketch to your esp32.
+8. Flash the sketch to your esp32.
 Set `Tools->Core Debug Level->Info` before you flash so you can grab the ip address from the serial port.
-8. Browse to the ip address shown in the serial port.
+9. Browse to the ip address shown in the serial port.

 ## Hardware needed: